population-research/uganda-covid/paper/uganda_covid_wber_revisions.md

 variable for the bottom
 panel.](../figures/household_composition_and_urban_location.pdf){#fig:members_location}

-Relatively to before Covid, there are significant increases in the number of household members throughout the entire period.
+Relatively to before Covid, the number of household members is statistically significantly higher throughout the entire period.
 This effect comes almost entirely from an increase in the number of children.
 The exception is for Round 7, where there are statistically significant increases in both the number of adults and the number of children, relatively to before Covid.

+The continuous increase in the number of children until Round 4 compared to the pre-Covid survey suggests that this change is not driven by the lockdowns and school closures, which began at the same time as the first lockdown and did not end until 2022.
+Hence, although the school closures may have increased the base level of food insecurity compared to before Covid, it is unlikely to have driven the increases in food insecurity during the first lockdowns.

 The relative reduction in household size in Round 6 may be related to the improvement of the labor market suggested above with older children moving to jobs.
-However, similarly to the likelihood of market work, the second lockdown significantly reversed the positive trend and the number of both adult and young household members increased substantially.
+However, similarly to the likelihood of market work, the second lockdown reversed the positive trend, substantially increasing the number of both adult and young household members.

-The increase in the number of household members raises the question of whether the lockdowns caused an urban-to-rural migration.
-However, we find no such evidence of lockdown-induced migration in bottom panel of [@fig:members_location], which shows the likelihood of living in an urban area.
+Related to migration, we find no such evidence of lockdown-induced migration in the bottom panel of [@fig:members_location], which shows the likelihood of living in an urban area.

 Lastly, given the shift to agricultural work, we examine whether